Prizma9 June 2022

 The enthusiasm of the young founders of Prizma Medium is palpable.
 Having identified an information gap in Prizren city and region, they are determined to fill it to the best of their ability.
 But their hopes for the platform go far beyond the role of shining a light where it is needed.

 Hasani uses the word hub to describe Prizma.
 “Unless you know what’s really happening in your community, you won’t have the full perspective needed for critical thinking.
-Subjects such as human rights, gender equality and the environmental are part of that full perspective.”
+Subjects such as human rights, gender equality and the environment are part of that full perspective.”

 * All references to Kosovo on this website should be understood to be in compliance with United Nations Security Council resolution 1244 (1999) and without prejudice to the status of Kosovo.